 The Bates Admission team prides ourselves in a holistic review of our applicants, and to that end, we’ve been testing optional for over 30 years.
 With a commitment to opportunity and excellence, we meet 100 percent of our students’ calculated financial need and make sure that every student has the opportunity for the internship that’s right for them.
 We look forward to learning more about your students.

-— Johanna Seltzer ‘03, Interim Director of Admission
+— Johanna Seltzer ‘03, Senior Associate Dean of Admission, Director of Communications and Outreach

 - $33M2015-16 total grant budget